kmodric/SAP-OSS-Check/README.md

 }

-##Please set SAPINFO_HOME to the directory where you installed sapinfo
+### Note:
-SAPINFO_HOME="/opt/rfcsdk/bin"
+Please set SAPINFO_HOME to the directory where you installed sapinfo SAPINFO_HOME="/opt/rfcsdk/bin"